What if I were to tell you that your mobile phone is being underutilized for its functionality?

 Q.3 Is Android rooting legal?

 Android rooting is now legal and secure all over the world.
-You can freely root your smartphone or tablet with hesitation.
+You can freely root your smartphone or tablet without any hesitation.

 Q.4 Why is my phone not supported in Magisk?